-- address public health issues and manage programs in various settings. - 3.
+- 1. Provide an educational program for current and future public health professionals responsive to meeting needs in a changing environment, including skills to work in rural and disadvantaged communities. - 2.
+Educate individuals to apply a collaborative approach of evidence-based prevention to address public health issues and manage programs in various settings. - 3.
 Increase the quality and quantity of funded public health-related research, including translational research projects that address established regional priorities. - 4.
 Advance the health of communities, particularly in eastern North Carolina, through community engagement, leadership, advocacy and collaborative efforts with public health agencies and other entities.

-2.2 Graduate School Admissons
+2.2 Graduate School Admission

-For details about the graduate school admissions process go here.
+For details about admission into the ECU Graduate School go here.